Duality, Bridgeland wall-crossing and flips of secant varieties: Bridgeland Walls for 1-Dimensional Plane Sheaves

+The Gieseker moduli spaces $M_H(0,d,-3d/2)$ (for $d$ odd) and $M_H(0,d,-d)$ (for $d$ even) behave similarly for our purposes, so we will concentrate in the case when $d$ is odd, and study the case when $d$ is even at the end of Section 6, where the differences will be explained.
+Nevertheless, the techniques used to study both cases are the same and (except for sections 6.2 and 6.3) every result for $d$ odd has a similar statement for $d$ even.

-Fix a numerical class $v=(0,d,-\frac{3}{2}d)$ with $d$ odd.
+Fix the numerical class $v=(0,d,-\frac{3}{2}d)$ with $d$ odd.
 One of the key ingredients in the computation that follows is the existence of a collapsing wall.
-The generic element of $M_H(v)$ corresponds to a sheaf $\mathcal{F}$ satisfying $H^0(\mathcal{F})=0$ (see \cite[Proposition 6.1.1]{M6}), by using the Beillinson spectral sequence one can conclude that the general element of $M_H(v)$ has a resolution of the form
+The generic element of $M_H(v)$ corresponds to a sheaf $E$ satisfying $H^0(E)=0$ (because $\chi(E)=0$).
+By using the Beilinson spectral sequence (as in \cite[Section 2.2]{DM} or \cite[Proposition 6.1.1]{M6}) one can conclude that the general element of $M_H(v)$ has a resolution of the form